phreya07/IDAI106-2505204-Phreya_Shethwala/README.md

 # Solution and Impact

 The application improves the waiting experience by providing real-time updates, reducing uncertainty, and offering personalized relaxation and engagement tools.
 This helps patients feel more comfortable, informed, and less stressed during their wait.
+This solution focuses on both functional efficiency and emotional well-being, making it more user-centered than traditional queue systems.

 # Key Features
 Queue Tracking- The app provides real-time updates on the patient’s queue position along with an estimated waiting time.
 A progress indicator helps users understand how close they are to their turn.

 Relaxation and Mood Support- Users can select their current mood and access guided breathing exercises, short relaxation sessions, and calming messages to manage stress effectively.